garrandall/popular-music-data/tracks/step-by-step-new-kids-on-the-block.md

 Really think it's just a matter of time

-Step by step, ohbaby
+Step by step, oh baby
 Gonna get to you girl
-Step by step, ohbaby
+Step by step, oh baby
 Really want you in my world